gjb2048/moodle-theme_essential/index.md

 This version works with Moodle 3.3beta+ version 2017050300.00 (Build: 20170503) and above within the 3.3 branch until the next release.

-Please ensure that your hardware and software complies with 'Requirements' in 'Installing Moodle' on 'docs.moodle.org/33/en/Installing_Moodle'.
+Please ensure that your hardware and software complies with 'Requirements' in ['Installing Moodle'](docs.moodle.org/33/en/Installing_Moodle).

 Installation
 ============